yxtay/yxtay.github.io/_posts/2020-06-15-python-environment-package-dependency-management.md

   - python-project
 ---

-In my experience of developing production-ready python applications, I often find myself setting up many components and configurations which may be repetitive and reusable.
+In my experience of developing python applications for production deployment with docker, I often find myself setting up many components and configurations which may be repetitive and reusable.
 Along the way, I have also done a lot of research on the python developer tools available and best practices in setting them up.
 In the next series of posts, I will be distilling my findings